Spira: Exploiting Voxel Data Structural Properties for Efficient Sparse Convolution in Point Cloud Networks: Evaluation

 \subsection{Performance Breakdown of \SysName's Key Ideas}

+\autoref{fig:spira-breakdown-end} \camera{shows the end-to-end inference performance benefits by incrementally enabling \SysName{}'s four key ideas.
+We present the detailed breakdown on the UNet network.

+We find that all \SysName's ideas contribute to overall performance, with the largest gains coming from z-delta-search and hybrid dual-dataflow.
+Specifically, the z-delta-search enables \SysName to achieve a 1.18$\times$ speedup over TorchSparse++, and the hybrid dual-dataflow scheme delivers an additional 1.07$\times$ performance improvement. \SysName's coordinate packing contributes to a $1.02\times$ ($1.06\times$ on average across all networks) speedup. \SysName's network-wide streamed voxel indexing execution further improves end-to-end inference by $1.05\times$ and up to $1.12\times$ across all networks over sequential execution followed by prior works.}

-Fig.~\ref{fig:spira-breakdown} shows performance benefits by incrementally adding \SysName's optimizations: (1) 32-bit packed-native voxel indexing on Simple BSearch with output-stationary dataflow, (2) replacing Simple BSearch with \SysName's z-delta search, and (3) replacing output-stationary with \SysName's adaptive hybrid dual-dataflow.
+\autoref{fig:spira-breakdown-layerwise} \camera{shows the layerwise performance improvements by incrementally adding \SysName's optimizations}: (1) 32-bit packed-native voxel indexing on Simple BSearch with output-stationary dataflow, (2) replacing Simple BSearch with \SysName's z-delta search, and (3) replacing output-stationary with \SysName's adaptive hybrid dual-dataflow.
 We evaluate a common layer of $(C_{in}, C_{out}, K)$=(32,32,5), which appears in 4 of 20 layers in ResNL, and include the voxel indexing runtime.

-We find that all \SysName ideas significantly contribute to overall performance.
-The most substantial speedup comes from z-delta search algorithm ($1.75\times$ over TorchSparse++), demonstrating the effectiveness of its \emph{one-shot} design (no preprocessing) and highly localized search scheme that is both compute and memory efficient. \SysName's hybrid dual-dataflow yields additional improvements ($1.98\times$ over TorchSparse++).
+The most substantial speedup comes from \camera{replacing Simple BSearch with our z-delta search algorithm (resulting $1.75\times$ speedup over TorchSparse++)}, demonstrating the effectiveness of our \emph{one-shot} design (no pre-processing) and highly localized search scheme that is both compute- and memory-efficient.

-Fig.\ref{fig:spira-voxel-indexing} shows the performance benefits of network-wide voxel indexing.
-We measure total voxel indexing time of all layers in three networks using either sequential execution or streamed (concurrent) execution across multiple GPU SMs (§\ref{sec:mechanism-network-voxel-indexing}). \SysName's network-wide streamed execution improves voxel indexing performance up to 1.72$\times$ and end-to-end inference up to 1.12$\times$ over sequential execution.
+\autoref{fig:spira-voxel-indexing} shows the performance benefits of \SysName's network-wide voxel indexing optimization.
+We measure total voxel indexing time to create kernel maps for all layers of each of the three networks, and evaluate either sequential execution (i.e., the approach followed by prior works~\cite{Choy2019Minkownski,Tang2023TorchSparse++,Yang2024Minuet}) or \SysName's streamed (concurrent) execution. \SysName’s network-wide streamed execution improves total voxel indexing latency by up to $1.72\times$ over sequential execution.